Topological Nets

 Topological nets begin with a familiar idea: a net is a sequence of polygons in the plane that folds up without overlapping to form a polyhedron.
 This classical notion goes back to Albrecht Dürer’s 1543 treatise on measurement and has long served as a foundation for geometric exploration.

-On this site, that idea is generalized and extended.
-By relaxing the traditional requirement that polygons must fold without crossing, nets are allowed to overlap, intertwine, and link.
+On this site, that idea is generalized and extended further.
+By not only relaxing the traditional requirement that polygons must fold without crossing, nets are allowed to overlap, intertwine, and link.
 This simple shift opens the door to a wide range of entangled structures, including knots, links, braids, and weaves.

 Topological nets continue the long tradition of using nets as mathematical manipulatives.
 Just as polyhedral nets have supported geometric learning for centuries, these innovative nets offer hands-on access to advanced ideas in topology.
 Because they can be explored through both paper models and graphic designs, they make sophisticated concepts newly accessible in and out of the classroom.

 Use the category guide below to explore the galleries.
-For a deeper look at how topological nets fit within a broader framework of structural geometric topology, see the conceptual overview on my main site:
+For a deeper look at how topological nets fit within the broader framework of Structural Geometric Topology, see the conceptual overview on my main site: